pinterb/dockerfiles/ansible/1.9.4/README.md

 # pinterb/ansible

 [`pinterb/ansible`][1] is a [docker][2] image that bundles the following:
-* **[Ansible v2.0.0-0.8.rc3][3]:** A radically simple IT automation system.
+* **[Ansible 1.9.4][3]:** A radically simple IT automation system.
 It handles configuration-management, application deployment, cloud provisioning, ad-hoc task-execution, and multinode orchestration - including trivializing things like zero downtime rolling updates with load balancers.
 Ansible is written in [Python](https://www.python.org/).
-* **[geerlingguy.ntp][4]:** An ansible-galaxy role written by [Jeff Geerling][5].
-This role installs and configures NTP.

 ## Details
 * The container runs as "dev" user (i.e. UID 1000). *Please keep this in mind as you mount volumes!*